Jarret Doege: Toronto Argonauts

 On May 27, 2025, it was announced that Doege had signed with the Toronto Argonauts.
 With the injury to the team's incumbent starter, Chad Kelly, Doege served as the primary backup to Nick Arbuckle to begin the season.
 By week 15, he had taken one snap all season, a one-yard rushing touchdown, but was thurst into action against his former team, the Elks, in the fourth quarter when Arbuckle had to sit out due to a calf injury.
 Down two points with 1:08 left to play, Doege drove 40 yards to set up Lirim Hajrullahu's 48-yard game-winning field goal to secure the victory.
 With Arbuckle expected to be out two to four weeks, Doege was named the starter for the team's week 16 game against the Montreal Alouettes.
 In that game, he completed 25 of 27 pass attempts for 207 yards with one touchdown pass and one interception as the Argonauts lost 21–19.
 Arbuckle returned sooner than expected for the team's next game, against the BC Lions, and started the following game against the Hamilton Tiger-Cats.
 However, Arbuckle was injured on the team's first drive of that game, with Doege taking over.
 He completed 34 of 49 pass attempts for 324 yards with two touchdowns, but also threw four interceptions and was sacked seven times in the loss to the Tiger-Cats.
 Doege's 34 completions coming in relief of the starter set a CFL record, besting Taylor Powell's record 30 completions set in 2024.
 Soon after the game, the Argonauts announced that Arbuckle would be out for the rest of the season and that Doege would be the starter for the next game against the Saskatchewan Roughriders.

+On May 13, 2026, Doege was released by the Argonauts.

+BC Lions

+On May 15, 2026, Doege signed with the BC Lions.
+On May 31, Doege was released by Lions, during their final cuts before the start of the 2026 CFL season.

+Hamilton Tiger-Cats

+On July 8, 2026, Doege signed with the Hamilton Tiger-Cats after an injury to Bo Levi Mitchell.
+He dressed in one game and was later released on August 25.